squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 ```

 The resulting page is parsed and injected and all event handlers and components
-are automatically rebound.
+are rebound automatically.
 This means that __Material for MkDocs behaves like a
 Single Page Application__, which is especially useful for large documentation
-sites that come with a huge search index, as the search index will now remain
+sites that come with a massive search index, as the search index will now
-intact in-between document switches.
+remain intact in-between document switches.

   [1]: https://github.com/squidfunk/mkdocs-material/blob/master/src/assets/javascripts/integrations/instant/index.ts
   [2]: https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest